 A Bug Out Bag is a backpack or duffle bag with enough supplies to last for seventy-two hours after an emergency or disaster.
 Most homes have some emergency supplies, but what if you get stuck in a traffic jam, or disaster strikes while you’re out on the road.
 Bridges will be closed, traffic will come to a standstill, and you will need to survive until you can make your way home.

 Bug Out Bags are designed for short-term survival while you make your way home.
-They provide can provide your basic needs for up to three days.
-You can put together a basic bag for only a few dollars or buy a pre-made Bug Out Bag starting at around $50.00.
+They can provide your basic needs for up to three days.
+You can put together an essential bag for only a few dollars or buy a pre-made Bug Out Bag starting at around $50.00.
 Listed here are some of the must-have supplies for your emergency kit.

-Once you have assembled your bag just throw in in the trunk of your car or a drew in your office desk.
-Hopefully, you will never need to use your Bug Out Bag but if an emergency does happen it will be one of the first things you look for.
-Here in California one of the biggest’s risk is a major earthquake.
-If your out on the road, bridges will be closed, traffic lights will be out and long lines of cars will be the norm.
+Once you have assembled your bag, just throw-in in the trunk of your car or a drew in your office desk.
+Hopefully, you will never need to use your Bug Out Bag, but if an emergency does happen, it will be one of the first things you look for.
+Here in California, one of the biggest’s risks is a significant earthquake.
+If your out on the road, bridges will be closed, traffic lights will be out, and long lines of cars will be the norm.

 3-day supply of food and water